If you plan to go on a vacation, there are some things you will need to do to take care of your home.

 Slow-release fish food is a large block of angelfish food.
 Once you place it in the aquarium, the block will slowly release food in the tank, and angelfish can eat them easily.

-What’s more, is that the slow-release food blocks are the cheapest alternative for feeding fishes when you are away from home.
-You can choose from two types of slow-release food blocks depending on your necessity.
+What’s more, the slow-release food blocks are the cheapest alternative for feeding fishes when you are away from home.

-- Weekend feeder blocks: It comes with an adequate block size that will supply food in the angelfish tank for three days continuously.
+- Weekend feeder blocks: It has an adequate block size that will continuously supply food in the angelfish tank for three days.
 When you place it in the tank, it will slowly break down and deliver adequate nourishment to the fishes.

 Frequently Asked Questions: